kaursimarr/AI-Application-Maintenance/README.md

 - Real-time status tracking — Open → In Progress → In Review → Resolved / Rejected
 - Search, export (JSON), and delete issues from the dashboard
 - Resubmit rejected issues with pre-filled form

+### 🔍 Automatic Bug Scanning
+- **Scan Bugs** button on the dashboard triggers `/scan_bugs`
+- `ai/bug_detector.py` analyses the live `emi_calculator.html` for issues automatically
+- Detected bugs are added to `issues.json` with `"source": "Auto"` so you can tell them apart from manually raised tickets
+- Duplicate detection — if a bug with the same title already exists, it won't be added again
+- Scanned issues go through the same review workflow as manual ones

 ### 🤖 AI Engine
 - Powered by **Groq API** using `llama-3.3-70b-versatile`